-Which capture mode to choose depends on the requirements of frame rate and resolution for the specific surveillance setup.
+The image shows how the field of view and aspect ratio can change between two different capture modes.
+What capture mode to choose depends on the requirements for the frame rate and resolution of the specific surveillance setup.
 For specifications about available capture modes, see the product's datasheet at axis.com.